johann-gohash/MinerSimulator/README.md

 ```

-run the bitcoind simulator by providing a name and password pair and a port number.
+Run the bitcoind simulator by providing a name and password pair and a port number.
 ```
 gohash_miner_simulator bitcoind -a "edgar_tool:pass123" -p 4000
 ```